645AR: Style and reception

 645AR is best known for popularizing the hip hop subgenre known as "squeak rap".
-Building off of the experimental vocal styles of rappers such as Future, Playboi Carti, and Young Thug, (645AR himself has stated that he's heard comparisons of his work to Carti, Thug, and hyperpop duo 100 gecs.) squeaking revolves around high-pitched vocalizations delivered through an "otherworldly curvature of the voice".
-Said vocal distortions are said to replace lyrics in delivering the meaning of songs, with said lyrics becoming "virtually indecipherable".
+Building off of the experimental vocal styles of rappers such as Future, Playboi Carti, and Young Thug (645AR has stated that he has heard comparisons of his work to Carti, Thug, and hyperpop duo 100 gecs), squeaking revolves around high-pitched vocalizations delivered through an "otherworldly curvature of the voice".
+These vocal distortions are said to replace lyrics in delivering the meaning of the songs, with said lyrics becoming "virtually indecipherable", according to AV Club.
 Other names for the style include "baby voice rap", "chipmunk rap", and "fetus vocal rap".
 645AR has said he intends for his music to make listeners have out-of-body experiences, "like they're in another world."
-Though often suspected of being achieved artificially with tools such as pitch correction, 645AR has stated that his squeak is entirely natural and even demonstrated it live in a video for Genius.
+Though often suspected of being achieved artificially with tools such as pitch correction, 645AR has stated that his squeak is entirely natural, and even demonstrated it live in a video for Genius.
 His natural voice is a baritone.
 Dr. Calbert Graham of the University of Cambridge Language Sciences Centre said 645AR's voice sounded like a human synthesizer, and that it sounded like he was tensing his thyrohyoid muscle to achieve his falsetto.
 Graham said he "wouldn't imagine a musician would say that's the proper way of producing a falsetto", calling it innovative and saying 645AR is "testing the boundaries of what constitutes rap".

-Squeak rap is often described as a musical internet meme, something which 645AR is noted as embracing, up to and including a video the artist made in which he jokingly claims that his voice originated from having been possessed by Mickey Mouse.
-He is also frequently compared to fictional characters with high-pitched voices such as Mickey Mouse, Alvin and the Chipmunks, Elmo, Pikachu, and Isabelle from the video game series Animal Crossing, as well as animals such as mosquitos, mice, and bedbugs.
+Squeak rap is often described as a musical internet meme, something which 645AR is noted as embracing, up to and including a video he made in which he jokingly claims that his voice originated from having been possessed by Mickey Mouse.
+He is also frequently compared to fictional characters with high-pitched voices such as Mickey Mouse, Alvin and the Chipmunks, Elmo, Pikachu, and Isabelle from the video game series Animal Crossing, as well as animals such as mosquitoes, mice, and bedbugs.
 Despite this, 645AR is also considered to be sincere about his work, saying he finds his lyrics to be important and that he takes more time writing them than other artists.
-He is said to speak "to the streets with harrowing tales".
+According to HotNewHipHop, he "speaks to the streets with harrowing tales".

-645AR's style has been compared to hyperpop with the rapper even being outright called a hyperpop artist.
+645AR's style has been compared to hyperpop, with the rapper even being outright called a hyperpop artist.
 He has made songs with hyperpop artists such as Dorian Electra, Isomonstrosity, and Umru.
 The latter song was featured on hyperpop pioneer record label PC Music's compilation album PC Music, Vol. 3.

 Multiple artists have had their own use of falsetto compared to 645AR, such as Adam Levine, Baby Keem, FKA Twigs, and Fousheé.